smallcham/discjvm/README.md

 # look like the store type of the long type push to stack cause next error

 # if_icmpge set to 19742

+# File.getName return a name ".", is not right
+# point to ClassLoader.c findBuiltinLib and System.c mapLibraryName